RENTAL ASSISTANCE

 • Tenant Screening & Selection

-The Housing Authority can pre-screen eligible tenants for the property owners’ selection by processing criminal background checks, income and bank account verification.
-Tenant screening for suitability and final selection are the property owner’s responsibility.
+The Housing Authority can pre-screen potential tenants for the property owners’ selection by processing criminal background checks, income and bank account verification, and housing references.
+Applicant screening for suitability and final selection as a tenant are the property owner’s responsibility.

 • Unit Inspection